Changes to gull proof bag and recycling box collections

 Gull proof bag and recycling box collections in some streets in the New Town are changing.
 This decision was made by the Transport and Environment committee on 22 April 2021.

-Why the service is changing
+Why the service needs to change

 The Council has ambitious targets to become carbon neutral 2030 and to meet these we need to ensure our recycling rates are enhanced.
 We want every resident in Edinburgh to have equal opportunities to recycle their waste.
 The red box does not provide adequate capacity to collect the range of materials which could be recycled.